1. What are your greatest strengths?

 - Talk about yourself in terms of your interpersonal and communication skills.

 - Let them know that you’re a serious person who is goal and achievement oriented.
 (Have an anecdote prepared.)

-Don’t forget to check out some of our other useful resources for interview preparation:
+Don’t forget to check out some of our other useful resources for handling the interview process: